 - Build an appropriate IT infrastructure.
 IT is simply an enabler of EbM.
 The right IT infrastructure compromises of:

-- Databases, data warehouses, data marts etc. to store the data
+- Databases, data warehouses, and data marts to store the data

 - Networks and connections to share the information and to make it accessible

 - The software to analyze and share the data.